MengRao/fmtlog/README.md

 fmtlog::setThreadName("ddd");

 ```
 fmtlog supports multi-threaded logging, but can only have one thread calling `fmtlog::poll()`.
 By default, fmtlog doesn't create a polling thread internally, it requires the user to poll it periodically.
 The idea is that this allows users to manage the threads in their own way, and have full control of polling/flushing behavior.
-However, you can ask  fmtlog to create a background polling thread for you by `fmtlog::startPollingThread(interval)` with a polling interval, but you can't call `fmtlog::poll()` when the thread is running.
+However, you can ask  fmtlog to create a background polling thread for you by `fmtlog::startPollingThread(interval)` with a polling interval, but you can't call `fmtlog::poll()` yourself when the thread is running.

 ## Format
 fmtlog is based on fmtlib, almost all fmtlib features are supported(except for color):